Chris Cuomo: Sexual misconduct allegations

+In September 1, 2020, on an episode of Tucker Carlson Tonight, Tucker Carlson played audio recording between Cuomo and former Trump lawyer Michael Cohen in which Cuomo stated that ABC reporters had contacted him regarding rumoured sexual harassment allegations involving Cuomo.
+In the recording Cuomo tells Cohen that allegations are false.
 In September 2021, Cuomo's former boss Shelley Ross accused him of sexual harassment in a New York Times op-ed.
 Stopping short of asking him to be fired from CNN, she said she would "like to see him journalistically repent".
 Cuomo admitted to the incident, describing it as "not sexual in nature".
 He said he "apologized to her then, and I meant it".

 In December 2021, Debra Katz, the attorney for another former colleague of Cuomo's, informed CNN that her client had accused Cuomo of sexual misconduct.
 The woman claimed that Cuomo invited her to his office for lunch and after the woman rejected Cuomo's sexual advances, Cuomo allegedly assaulted her.
 Katz has since claimed that this accusation precipitated Cuomo's termination.
+In January 2024, Angela Rye, a CNN contributor alleged that in response to bikini pick she posted on Instrgram Cuomo took a screenshot of the post and, privately sent it to Rye with the comment: “Happy New Year, tinsel crotch".

 Termination fallout

 On December 6, 2021, Cuomo announced he would be leaving his program on SiriusXM.
 On the same day, it was reported that Cuomo threatened to file a lawsuit against CNN to recover the $18 million of his remaining contract because network president Jeff Zucker understood the details of Cuomo's involvement with his brother's defense.
 Zucker has denied this was the case, and subsequently claimed in a virtual meeting with employees that he had reprimanded Cuomo in May, and that "Chris had gone further than he had told me and told other members of our senior executive team".
 On December 7, 2021, HarperCollins announced they would not be going forward in publishing Cuomo's book, originally titled Deep Denial in the fall of 2022.
 The book was to be an analysis of the COVID-19 pandemic and the first presidency of Donald Trump.
 On March 16, 2022, Cuomo filed a demand for arbitration claiming $125 million in damages against Turner Services and CNN America.
 The filing claimed Cuomo's "journalistic integrity" was "unjustifiably smeared", making the chance to find similar work impossible.
 He was looking to recover his remaining salary and future wages forfeited for his reputation being damaged.